Protein crystallization: Applications

 Macromolecular structures can be determined from protein crystal using a variety of methods, including X-ray diffraction/X-ray crystallography, cryogenic electron microscopy (CryoEM) (including electron crystallography and microcrystal electron diffraction (MicroED)), small-angle X-ray scattering, and neutron diffraction.
 See also Structural biology.

 Crystallization of proteins can also be useful in the formulation of proteins for pharmaceutical purposes.
 Crystallization allows for the formation and purification of many active pharmaceutical ingredients.
 The generating of solid particles with desired crystal form and purity is crucial for controlling the physiochemical properties (the physical and chemical characteristics of a substance, such as solubility, density, pH, and stability) of proteins.
-The physiochemical properties of proteins affect people by determining their biological functions within the body, and alterations can lead to helpful or harmful contributions.